Understanding your customers is like navigating a puzzle. Just when you think you've got a clear path, you encounter unexpected twists and turns.

 - Encourage storytelling and specific examples.
 Open-ended questions can lead to mini-narratives that provide valuable context and details.

-Here are some examples of open-ended customer service questions;
+Some examples of open-ended customer service questions:

 - How would you describe your experience with our customer service team today?